 While fueling up with grub and caffeine, I looked over my phone map to get my bearings and set out.
 No plan, no final destination, just see where the day would take me.
 Already the morning silence was broken as people began flowing into the streets and the sounds of cars broke the silence.
 The city came to life, and though the grey and overcast sky muted the city, it was still awash with the fire of autumn.
 From the café I marched forth into the morning without a damn clue about where I was going, but in the general direction of old town where I figured something cool was bound to spring up.

-// Edinburgh Old Town
+// Beautiful Edinburgh Old Town

 Spires and buildings of old, a wander down the royal mile and through the serpentine alleys will leave you with your mouth open in awe at the varying ancient architecture.
 Edinburgh Old town and New town are both protected UNESCO Heritage sites and the town itself dates back hundreds of years.
 As I walked through streets and closes (alleys) to whatever caught my eye, I could always see the massive rock outcropping with Edinburgh Castle sitting atop.
 And that is where I would go.

-// Edinburgh Castle
+// Edinburgh Castle at First Sight

 I will admit, I am a castle (or fortress) addict.
 Ever since I was a wee boy as they might say in Scotland, any ancient fortification fascinated me.
 I’d be out in the woods building tree forts and running around with sticks…eh em…I mean swords, playing as if I was a knight.
 The big draw of Edinburgh for many will be the castle, and although I tried to not rush to it first thing during the day and build suspense, I couldn’t wait any longer.
 As it turned out, the wait would be extremely long, so I only got to see inside the outer walls, but it was still fascinating.

-// Exploring the Architecture
+// Exploring Edinburgh’s Architecture

 After I didn’t get into Edinburgh Castle because of the wait (my fault for exploring on a Saturday…) it was time for another coffee and more getting lost.
 My head and neck by the end of the day ached from all of the staring upward I did at the gothic architecture all around the city, the old churches, the quirky bars and cafes, and general life around Edinburgh.

-// Sunset beneath the castle
+// Sunset beneath Edinburgh castle